 5.2 Occupational Health & Safety Policy

-- OH&S policy set of principles and overall sense of direction.
+- OH&S policy set of principles and an overall sense of direction.

 - OH&S policy on consultation with workers at all levels and communicated.

-- Commitment to provide safe and healthy working conditions.
+- Commitment to providing safe and healthy working conditions.

 - Prevention of injury and ill-health.

-- Policy appropriate to size and context of organisation.
+- Policy appropriate to the size and context of the organization.

 - Specific nature of it OH&S risk and OH & S opportunities.